 Primetime Ratings: NBC Wins With Powerful ‘Voice’

-NBC won the prime ratings prize Monday, as The Voice led the network to a 1.6 rating in viewers 18-49, per the Nielsen overnights, and a 6 share.
-That topped the 1.3/5 that ABC put up.
+The Voice’s rating was flat with last week’s.
+Blindspot was down 7% at 1.3.

-The Voice did a flat 1.9 across two hours, while Good Girls grew 11% for a 1.0.
+ABC’s Dancing with the Stars did a 1.6 across two hours, down 6%, while Castle slid 9% to a 1.0.

-On ABC, American Idol ticked up 7% to 1.5 from 8 to 10 p.m.
-Drama The Crossing lost 20% from its premiere to come in at 0.8.

 The television industry's top news stories, analysis and blogs of the day.